How A Car Donation Program Can Be Part Of Your Spring Cleaning Event

 Wheels For Wishes can accept vehicles even if they’re not running.
 You may be surprised at how much of your car can be recycled!
 If you’re interested, check out our blog on 5 Surprising Car Parts That Can Be Recycled And Reused.

-Running or not, the proceeds from your vehicle donation will benefit Make-A-Wish and help grant a wish for a child in your community who is facing a life-threatening medical condition.
+Running or not, the proceeds from your vehicle donation will benefit Make-A-Wish and help grant a wish for a child in your community who is facing a critical illness.
 Donating is easy and only takes a moment of your time.
-Simply fill out an online car donation form or call 1-877-431-9474 today.
+Simply fill out an online car donation form or call 1-855-278-9474 today.
 Not only will your generous donation help the planet, it will also help bring hope, strength, and joy into the life of a child whose wish is granted because of it.